rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 Now we'll understand which SNPs are important for driving the patterns in the PCA plot.
 The importance is stated in terms of "loadings," which reflect the degree to which the allele at each SNP affects the position of an individual along a PC axis.
 \
 \
-Open `plink2.eigenvec.var` from within Excel.
+Open `nooutliers.eigenvec.var` from within Excel.
 \
 \
 Each line is a SNP in our dataset.
 The columns are: